One common task I run that does not have an obvious “good” solution when working with remote machines over ssh is: how

 local machine, we should try to have some form protection to ensure that only valid traffic and end up in the clipboard.

-, we will be righting a companion script to emit traffic from the
+So instead of the slightly unwieldy nc, we will be righting a companion script to emit traffic from the

 remote machine: